-- Check and adjust tire pressures when the tires are cold. - Tire pressures must be equal on both sides. - Tire pressure below the minimum specified could cause the tire to dislodge from the rim under severe riding conditions.
+Use the low-pressure tire gauge to check and adjust tire pressures when the tires are cold.
+Tire pressures must be equal on both sides.
+WARNING!
+Operation of this vehicle with improper tire pressure may cause severe injury or death from loss of control or rollover.
+Tire pressure below the minimum specified could also cause the tire to dislodge from the rim under severe riding conditions.
+[EWB02541] Set tire pressures to the following specifications:

-Minimum tire pressure: